Engineering for Life: Engineering at Carroll College

 Thanks for choosing Carroll!
 We think our engineering programs are pretty special and we are excited that you will be part of it.

 The Possibilities after You Graduate

-As an engineering graduate from Carroll you’ll be in a position to earn an excellent salary in a high-demand profession, help solve problems facing people and communities around the world, and to pursue an advanced degree in engineering or other discipline.
+As an engineering graduate from Carroll, you’ll be in a position to earn an excellent salary in a high-demand profession, help solve problems facing people and communities around the world, and pursue an advanced degree in engineering or other disciplines.
 Our recent graduates have entered the workforce, joined the Peace Corps, been accepted to top graduate programs, started their own businesses, moved into management and executive positions, and enjoyed fulfilling careers in private engineering consulting firms, manufacturing, construction, and government agencies.